On the action of relatively irreducible automorphisms on their train tracks: Equivalent conditions for co-compactness of

 Thus, in order to complete the proof, it suffices to show that \eqref{iv} implies \eqref{vii}.
 Let $B$ be a closed symmetric Lipschitz ball of radius $R$ whose translates cover $\Min_1(\phi)$.
-Without loss of generality, we can assume that the centre is at the $X \in \Min_1(\phi)$ stated in condition \eqref{vii}.
-Since $\Lambda(X, X_{+\infty})=1$, from multiplicative triangle inequality, we get the following inequalities, for any $Y$.
+Without loss of generality, we can assume that its centre is $X$.
+Since $\Lambda(X, X_{+\infty})=1$, from multiplicative triangle inequality, for all $Y$ we get the following inequalities:

 If also $Y$ has co-volume $1$, then we have both $\Lambda(X,Y), \Lambda(Y,X) \geq 1$ (Theorem~\ref{t13}).
 So for any $Y \in B \cap O_1(\G)$ we get $1\leq \Lambda(X,Y), \Lambda(Y,X) \leq R$, whence